saveourtool/diktat/info/guide/guide-chapter-6.md

 ```

 ### <a name="r6.1.5"></a> Rule 6.1.5: Explicit supertype qualification should not be used if there is not clash between called methods.
-This rule is applicable for both interfaces and classes.
+This rule is applicable to both interfaces and classes.

 **Invalid example**:
 ```kotlin